 - a) Mandatory Courses (MC): It can be taken from among a pool of foundation courses, which aim at value-based education.
-They may provide hands-on training to improve competencies and skills or provide education on human, societal, environmental and national values. - b) Internship/Training/Project/Dissertation (PTI): Course designed to acquire special/advanced knowledge, such as supplement study/support study to a project work, and a candidate studies

-- such a course on his own with an advisory support by a teacher/faculty member is called dissertation/project - c) Humanities, Social Sciences & Management (HSM): It is an elective course taken from nonengineering disciplines (humanities, social sciences and management) that broadens the perspective of an engineering student. - d) Basic Science Courses (BSC): It is based upon content that leads to fundamental knowledge enhancement in sciences, and basic application principles. - e) General Studies Courses (GSC): "Essential Studies for Professionals Skill & Skill Development for Professionals" courses designed to encourage and enrich the students for the technical and professional exams. - 5.
+They may provide hands-on training to improve competencies and skills or provide education on human, societal, environmental and national values. - b) Internship/Training/Project/Dissertation (PTI):Course designed to acquire special/advanced knowledge, such as supplement study/support study to a project work, and a candidate studies such a course on his own with an advisory support by a teacher/faculty member is called dissertation/project - c) Humanities, Social Sciences & Management (HSM): It is an elective course taken from non-engineering disciplines (humanities, social sciences and management) that broadens the perspective of an engineering student. - d) Basic Science Courses (BSC): It is based upon content that leads to fundamental knowledge enhancement in sciences, and basic application principles. - e) General Studies Courses (GSC):"Essential Studies for Professionals Skill & Skill Development for Professionals" courses designed to encourage and enrich the students for the technical and professional exams. - f) Extra-curricular activities (ECA): An extracurricular activity or extra academic activity is an activity, performed by students, that falls outside the realm of the normal curriculum of university education. - 5.
 Each credit course contributes certain credits to the programme.
 A course can be offered either as a full course (4 credits) or as a half course (2 credits).
 A full course is conducted with 3 hours of lectures and either 1 hour of tutorial or 2 hours of practical work per week.
 A half course is conducted with 2 hours of lectures.
 There are also some exceptional electives with 3 credits and 1 credit.